![]() |

 Cold Press Veneer Glue

-No. False information spreads on the internet faster than the damn coronavirus.
-If you are planning to use contact cement to bond your backed veneer to the project surface, then it is completely pointless to order a PSA veneer.
+No. If you are planning to use contact cement to bond your backed veneer to the project surface, then it is completely pointless to order a PSA veneer.
 Instead, just get a backed veneer without the PSA option and save the money.
 And if you are going to order a backed veneer with the PSA option, then don't apply contact cement to the project surface.
 Apply a coat of shellac or oil-based polyurethane if the surface is very porous and it will be fine.
 I've found no evidence that supports the idea that the PSA layer will not be corroded or oxidized by the solvents in contact cement.
-So there is no point in getting a good bond now if it's going to fail later due to chemical incompatibilities between the contact cement and the PSA layer.
+So, there is no point in getting a good bond now if it's going to fail later due to chemical incompatibilities between the contact cement and the PSA layer.
 There are people who claim to use both contact cement and PSA on a project because at some point they had a veneer with edges that lifted.
 I suspect that the vast majority of these failures were simply from the failure to use a veneer scraper tool.
 Don't underestimate the importance of this simple tool and technique.

 If you are using contact cement or PSA to bond the veneer to the substrate, it is likely that the joint will either open up or bind-and-rupture.
 Use a hard setting adhesive such as Ultra-Cat or Better Bond X-Press veneer glue instead.
 These adhesives will require a means of clamping the entire veneer surface while the glue sets up.
 A vacuum press is the ideal means of doing this.